MohamadAbdUlaziz938/Widget-life-cycle/README.md

 # lifecycle

-Describe the life cycle of the stateful widget.
+Describing the life cycle of the stateful widget.

 ## Getting Started